usedhondacivic/usedhondacivic.github.io/projects/fast_robots/content.md

 The platform I used for this robot is a cheap RC car from Amazon, designed for doing stunts.
 I'll first cover the physical and electrical modifications I made to the car, then get into the fun applications and the software algorithms that enabled them.

-Its worth noting that this article is a massively abbreviated version of my [full build log](https://michael-crum.com/FAST-ROBOTS-2023/intro/), and primarily serves as an entertaining overview.
+Note that this article is a massively abbreviated version of my [full build log](https://michael-crum.com/FAST-ROBOTS-2023/intro/), and primarily serves as an entertaining overview.
 For all of the real technical details, you should check out the full build log (linked above) and [the source code](https://github.com/usedhondacivic/FAST-ROBOTS-2023).

 ## Brain Surgery on a Car